MortyC-137Smith/MortyC-137Smith/README.md

 No DNI list, I don't think they work.
 I block & hide freely.

-###### My lack of a DNI doesn't mean I'll be friendly or welcoming if you fit "basic" DNI criteria.<details> <summary>AKA</summary> Radqueer, T.R.A.S.H, etc.</details> When I say I block and hide freely I mean it.
-I selfship with the hide button, #conceptum. /half joke
+###### My lack of a DNI doesn't mean I'll be friendly or welcoming if you fit "basic" DNI criteria.<details> <summary>AKA</summary> Radqueer, T.R.A.S.H, etc.</details> When I say I block and hide freely, I mean it.
+I'm #conceptum for the hide button /joke

 **I will not friend you if you're under 16**